 Oxfordshire Cyberbullying and Internet Safety Toolkit - includes the Oxfordshire cyberbullying survey

-Cyberbullying - gone too far - Childnet resource with an LGBT focus.
+Cyberbullying - gone too far - Childnet resource including lesson plans

 UK Safer Internet Centre - E-Safety and Cyberbullying

 Think U Know - Internet safety for all ages from CEOP